 The Lonely Death of an Ojibway Boy Charlie Wenjack has come to symbolise the deadly horrors of Canada’s Residential Schools.
 Unfortunately, many details of his tragic story have been misrepresented in the process.
 Robert MacBain 23 Apr 2024 · 19 min read

-A Different Way of Fighting In the 18th instalment of ‘Nations of Canada,’ Greg Koabel describes the confusion that resulted when French and Indigenous fighters jointly assaulted an Iroquois village in 1615.
+A Different Way of Fighting In the eighteenth instalment of ‘Nations of Canada,’ Greg Koabel describes the confusion that resulted when French and Indigenous fighters jointly assaulted an Iroquois village in 1615.
 Greg Koabel 14 Mar 2024 · 29 min read

 Looking Back at the ‘Unmarked Graves’ Social Panic of 2021 A new book tries to explain how millions of Canadians became convinced that the bodies of 215 ‘missing’ Indigenous children had been discovered in British Columbia.
 Tom Flanagan / Chris Champion 1 Mar 2024 · 13 min read

-Make Way for the Jesuits In the 17th instalment of ‘Nations of Canada,’ Greg Koabel describes how The Society of Jesus became a powerful player in the colonization of North America.
+Make Way for the Jesuits In the seventeenth instalment of ‘Nations of Canada,’ Greg Koabel describes how The Society of Jesus became a powerful player in the colonization of North America.
 Greg Koabel 30 Jan 2024 · 25 min read

 Australia Day: A Contentious Celebration The founding of Australia is still worthy of commemoration.
 Adrian Nguyen 24 Jan 2024 · 10 min read